 - the ability to work under pressure and take on responsibility

 - flexibility and the ability to deal with the unexpected

 - self-awareness of your own personal and professional development needs.

-Pre-entry experience is not required, although sandwich course placements, vacation visits and work experience might be available in some government departments.
-For details of student internships see Civil Service Student Placements.
-There are two types, 12 month sandwich placements and 6 to 12 week summer vacation placements.
+Pre-entry experience is not required, although sandwich course placements, vacation visits and work experience are available in some government departments.

 Look for job vacancies at: